|Best waterproof||Outdoor Research Men's Arete Gloves||SEE IT||

 The best waterproof gloves use a triple-layer solution.
 An inner layer with moisture-wicking fabric is a key feature to look for as this will help prevent the wetness created from sweat.
 Triple-layer waterproofing also includes a middle layer membrane, such as Gore-Tex or Porelle, which is highly effective at keeping moisture out while still being breathable.
 The final layer on the exterior of the glove can include water-resistance treatment or protection from cuts and wear and tear.

-Best waterproof winter gloves for men: Outdoor Research Arete Gloves
+Best waterproof for men: Outdoor Research Arete Gloves

 It is important to note, however, that the extra material of a glove can sometimes take away from the accuracy of your texting.
-To combat this, most touch screen gloves are designed thinner.
+To combat this, most touchscreen gloves are designed thinner.
 While this helps keep your smartphone use more accurate, it will take away from warmth.
 That being said, there are certain gloves that are designed to be warmer than others.
-But as a general rule of thumb: If you are in a very cold climate you may want to use touch screen gloves as a “glove liner” or a glove you wear inside another glove or mitten.
+But as a general rule of thumb: If you are in a very cold climate you may want to use touchscreen gloves as a “glove liner” or a glove you wear inside another glove or mittens.
 Either way, you will be warmer keeping your gloves on rather than removing them to use your mobile technology.

 These synthetic gloves use a flexible Polartec material along with a small panel of goat leather on the palm to provide a good amount of warmth.
-UR powered material allows for touch screen use.
-If being used in extreme cold, we recommend using these as a glove liner.
+UR-powered material allows for touchscreen use.
+If being used in extreme cold, we recommend using these as a glove liners.

 Ready to hit the slopes?